 What does Rut mean to a buck?

-Rut is when a goat will better prepare himself for mating.
-He will spray his face and front legs with urine (yes, I know) over and over again.
+Rut is when a male goat gets a surge in hormones that gives him a desire to breed a goat that is in.
+When in rut, he will spray his face and front legs with urine (yes, I know) over and over again.
 It is a very pungent scent to us, but a sweet and luring scent to the does.

 Warning, when your buck is in Rut do not handle him without gloves.
-That smell is all over him and even though you may be immune to it, your friends and neighbors are not. 🙂 We call that smell “bucky” and it can sink into your skin and stay there long after you stop smelling it.
+That smell is all over him and even though you may be immune to it, meaning the smell is not that noticeable, your friends and neighbors are not.
+We call that smell “bucky” and it can sink into your skin and stay there long after you stop smelling it.
 So, always wear gloves and keep your barn clothes separate.

 To a buck, Rut also means a time of parading and showing their stuff.
-Bucks will pace back and forth in their pens, blubbering over and over and moaning or singing to the girls
+Bucks will pace back and forth in their pens, blubbering over and over and moaning or singing to the girls.
+This may seem comical but it is how the bucks let the does know they are ready to breed.
+These calls and sounds help to trigger a heat cycle in your does as well.
+Something to keep in mind.

 A word of caution here, sometimes the bucks will become so involved in this show they will not eat or drink as they should.
 Their desire to breed is a powerful one and they will become so distracted that they forget to eat and drink.